williamDbrook/sidescroller-shooter/README.md

 		- if I feel like it tommorow I will do the shooting mechanic and make the background scroll with the players movement
 - version 0.1.5 - Some improvement has been made.
 The player is no longer a square.
 You can shoot now even tho there is nothing to shoot
 		- at.
 The sprite looks like shit but I will fix it.
 So stuff I want to get done is : enemies, a background, a good looking sprite
+- version 0.2 - The enemies have arrived they are currently red squares with healthbars above them.
+A simple level progression has also been added
+		- it doesnt really work.
+So stuff I want to get done is: a background, a good looking sprite, functionall level progression, sprites
+		- for the enemies